 Skip to 3 minutes and 31 secondsAnd the final step of the study will be to translate the discovery to impact positively on human or environmental health.
 In hypothesis-generating studies, the data is acquired in an untargeted approach, as described earlier, to maximise the amount of information collected.
 And then use a combination of univariate and multivariate statistical analysis methods to interrogate that data, and determine which metabolic changes occur between the different experimental conditions.
 We will discuss how this data analysis is done in week four of the course.
 To translate the discoveries from metabolomics studies to their real-world application, there must be further biological experiments conducted to test and validate the hypotheses constructed from the discovery studies.
 And we will discuss this in the next section.

 Skip to 4 minutes and 25 secondsThe key message from performing any metabolomics study is that the discovery phase experiment is only the first step, and the project is not complete without the validation steps to confirm your findings, and then to translate those findings into the relevant working environment.

 Discovery based, or also referred to as hypothesis generating studies have evolved over the past 15 years with the increase in ‘omics based studies.

-These studies measure hundreds to thousands of metabolites and are the primary route to discovering new biological discoveries.
+Hundreds to thousands of metabolites are measured in the studies and provide the primary route to identifying new biological discoveries.
 Professor Mark Viant explores the reasons and benefits of applying discovery based approaches in metabolomics studies.

 © University of Birmingham and the Birmingham Metabolomics Training Centre